• Skip to primary navigation

 I was late to the party with avocado toast.
 For the longest time I didn't get what all the fuss was about, then one day - BAM! - it hit me.

-Being a big fan of savoury breakfasts, the combination of crunchy sourdough and creamy avocado is indeed a match made in heaven and I've never looked back.
+Being a big fan of savory breakfasts, the combination of crunchy sourdough and creamy avocado is indeed a match made in heaven and I've never looked back.

 My only complaint was that it wasn't high in protein and didn't fill me up.